goblinchess/GoblinChessChromiaBackend/README.md

 [View turn validation logic →](src/test/test_all.rell)

-## 🤝 Contributing
+## 🤝 Build and Fork

-This codebase is open for specifically implementations of new game client.
+You are free to implemenent a new game client, fork this code and/or fork the blockchain.
 Should this become a popular game, having the data open from get-go will prevent the original developer (me) from raising prices or whatever evil things I might do in the future.
+Keeping everything in the open is a solid strategy.

 If you find a bug/security hole, please create a pull request.

+### QnA

+## Tokens?
+Yes this is a blockchain, but there are no tokens in this game.
+The standard client can be bought for a few bucks, that is the only income-generating part of the project.

+## Why Chromia?
+Chromia is a great platform for developing software, no matter if you are using tokens or not.
+The principle is openness.
+Open source, open data.

 ## 📄 License

-[License information to be added]
+MIT License

+Copyright (c) 2025 Panaq AB, Olle Kullberg

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## 🔗 Links